krunchiekrunch/krunchboard-90/README.md

-# krunchboard-v2
+# krunchboard-90
-A custom 75% ISO mechanical keyboard powered by a Raspberry Pi Pico with KMK
+A custom 75% (84+5) ANSI mechanical keyboard powered by a Raspberry Pi Pico with KMK

-# Note

 # About